uxdrew/uxdrew/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Developer Engagement @FIS
+- 🔭 I’m currently working at Rapyd Payments
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on developer interest
 - 🤔 I’m looking for help with